ramanshahdatascience/contector/README.md

 - Continually upgrade these power circles as you meet worthwhile new people and others inevitably roll off.

-This workbook provides a place to maintain a list of people, their place in one's power circles, and information about the most recent contact for each of them.
-It uses some conditional formatting and custom sorting to make it comfortable to carry out Robinett's proposal in practice, reviewing at a glance when "it has been too long" with someone.
+This workbook (built with Excel for Mac 2019 but backward-compatible to Excel 2003) provides a place to maintain a list of people, their place in one's power circles, and information about the most recent contact for each of them.
+It uses some conditional formatting and custom sorting to make it comfortable to carry out Robinett's proposal in practice, getting reliable contact reminders at a glance when "it has been too long" with someone important instead of relying on a fallible memory to do so.

 Robinett's recommendations add up to a baseline of adding value to ~15 different people in one's power circles every day, 365 days a year.
 I don't consider this realistic for people with an occupation other than "full-time networker."
 This spreadsheet's defaults for the sizes and frequencies of the tiers dial these parameters down a great deal while staying true to Robinett's basic Dunbar's-number-based structure:

 - The default power circle sizes are 5 + 25 + 120 = 150.
 - The spreadsheet suggests being in touch with each of the 5 weekly, each of the 25 every 4 weeks, and each of the 120 every 16 weeks.
-This adds up to a few people every day.
-(5/7 + 25/28 + 120/112 = 2.68, but the number of people you contact on an average day will be higher, as you will often connect with people spontaneously before they've fallen to 0% recency in the spreadsheet.)
+This adds up to a handful of people every day.
+(5/7 + 25/28 + 120/112 = 2.68, but the number of people you communicate with on an average day will be higher.
+You will often connect with people spontaneously before they've fallen to 0% recency in the spreadsheet, and asynchronous conversations like email threads often span many days.)

-I've found this intensity to be sustainable in lieu of being on social media.
+I've found this reduced intensity to be sustainable in lieu of being routinely on social media: it consumes similar emotional and temporal bandwidth but with far richer rewards.
-It consumes similar or slightly more bandwidth as, e.g., routine Facebook use, but the relationship value enjoyed is far richer.
 The frequency of contact enforced by this system keeps friendships warm even in isolating life circumstances, such as in COVID times as a serial transplant with many young parents for friends.
 It also helps independents like me keep a professional network healthy even when busy (e.g., when deep in a client project).

 ## Initial setup